ruifig/cztodoby/README.md

 CZ_TODO_BY("Dec 09 2024 16:00:00");
 ```

-If the time is not specified, it assume `00:00:00`:
+If the time is not specified, it assumes `00:00:00`:

 ```
 CZ_TODO_BY("Dec 09 2024");  // Fails as once the clock turns Dec 9th, 2024.